mxdvl/mxdvl/content/works/1x-expo/project.en.md

 ---
-Title: 1:X Multidisciplinary Exploration
+title: 1:X Multidisciplinary Exploration
-Date: 2016-01
+date: 2016-01
-Type: design
+type: design
-At: provencher_roy
+at: provencher_roy
 ---

 Exhibition design at the Université de Montréal showcasing the various models and modes of explorations for five ongoing projects at Provencher_Roy.